Last updated: August 2018.

 Quick tip for fashion/style bloggers: images with no faces get more re-pins.
 If featuring an outfit, make sure to add a few shots to your post that capture small details.

 I get so many emails from a lot of you guys, with questions like how to grow a blog, increase traffic and expand your audience.
-Truth is, there isn’t a short answer for this.
+Truth is, there isn’t a short answer to this.
 It’s also a lot of work.
 You can’t just depend on one tool when it comes to expanding your audience.
 It’s all up to what kind of content you publish and how you choose to promote it- you have to figure out what works for you.
 I love anything that’s visual and I love photography, so naturally, I’m drawn to outlets like Pinterest and Instagram as that’s where I feel most comfortable.
 BUT, there are resources like Facebook groups, Twitter chats, there’s StumbleUpon- you kind of have to try everything to see what works best for you and your blog.

 More Pinterest tips: